andywarren/aw-yearly-category-archives/readme.txt

 The following list explains this shortcode's usage and requirements.

-* This shortcode has two (2) attributes, and both attributes are required.
+* This shortcode has two (3) attributes.
+Two (2) are required, and one (1) is optional.
 * The `cat="X"` attribute is the category ID you wish to display yearly links from.
 Replace the X with the numerical ID of the category you wish to query.
+You may include a comma separated list of category IDs with this attribute if you want to query multiple categories.  **This attribute is required.**
 * The `postslug="slug-to-post-or-page"` attribute is the slug to the page that will display your yearly archived posts.
-This is also the slug of the page you will include the second shortcode on.
+This is also the slug of the page you will include the second shortcode on.  **This attribute is required.**
+* The `dropdown="yes"` attribute will allow a dropdown select input to be used in place of the standard unordered list of the year links.  **This attribute is optional and can be left off completely.**
 * Place this shortcode where you would like to display the year links to the specified category.